cogent3/cogent3/doc/examples/maketree_from_proteinseqs.rst

     >>> from cogent import LoadSeqs, PROTEIN

-We will use an empirical protein substitution matrix, this requires a file format parser also.
+We will use an empirical protein substitution matrix.

 .. doctest::

-    >>> from cogent.evolve.substitution_model import EmpiricalProteinMatrix
-    >>> from cogent.parse.paml_matrix import PamlMatrixParser
+    >>> from cogent.evolve.models import JTT92

 The next components we need are for computing the matrix of pairwise sequence distances and then for estimating a neighbour joining tree from those distances.